RiccardoPazzi/traffic-anomaly-detection/README.md

 Nina Taft, and Michalis Faloutsos" to implement an anomaly detection tool based on SVMs and Graph kernels.

 🎯
-The final goal is to create a classification with two labels: "NORMAL" and "ANOMALOUS" given the single transactions found in the /Dataset folder.
+The final goal is to create a classification with two labels: "NORMAL" and "ANOMALOUS" given the single network transactions (packets sent for the host to a target) found in the /Dataset folder.

 ➡️
 The approach presented here uses the following steps: